tiffanyposs/travelApplication/README.md

 ```

+###Notes
+* Completed my users, trips, and categories
+* need to find the the suggestions and comments

 ###Stuff to Remember

 * Write out routes
 * when looking for trips, need to add a loop through attending one